 Employment Agreements.
-There are no employment agreements between the Company and any of its executive officers, except that Leland F. Wilson is entitled to severance pay of four months' salary in the event of termination of employment without cause.
+There are no employment agreements between us and any of our executive officers, except that Leland F. Wilson is entitled to severance pay of four months' salary in the event of termination of employment without cause.

 Change of Control Agreements.
-We have entered into Change of Control Agreements with Leland F. Wilson, Neil Gesundheit, Terry M. Nida, Guy P. Marsh, Peter Y. Tam, John W. Dietrich, and Timothy E. Morris (collectively, referred to as the Executive Officers) containing the same terms and conditions.
-Upon the involuntary termination of an Executive Officer's employment without cause in connection with the acquisition of the Company or a change in the management of the Company (collectively referred to herein as a Change of Control), the Executive Officer is entitled to receive the following benefits:
+We have entered into Change of Control Agreements with Leland F. Wilson, Wesley W. Day, Terry M. Nida, Guy P. Marsh, Peter Y. Tam and Timothy E. Morris (collectively, referred to as the Executive Officers) containing the same terms and conditions.
+Upon the involuntary termination of an Executive Officer's employment without cause in connection with the acquisition of VIVUS or a change in our management (collectively referred to herein as a Change of Control), the Executive Officer is entitled to receive the following benefits:

-- (1) Monthly severance payments for twenty-four (24) months following the effective date of termination equal to the monthly salary that the Executive Officer was receiving immediately prior to the change of control; - (2) Monthly severance payments equal to one-twelfth (1/12) of the Executive Officer's target bonus for the fiscal year in which the termination occurs;
+- (1) Monthly severance payments for twenty-four (24) months following the effective date of termination equal to the monthly salary that the Executive Officer was receiving immediately prior to the change of control; - (2) Monthly severance payments equal to one-twelfth ( $1\alpha{12}$ ) of the Executive Officer's target bonus for the fiscal year in which the termination occurs; - (3) Pro-rated amount of the Executive Officer's target bonus for the fiscal year in which the termination occurs, calculated based on the number of months during such fiscal year that we employed the Executive Officer;